For most people, falling asleep and staying asleep come naturally.

 Pregnancy, menopause, depression and your menstrual cycle can all affect your sleep cycle.
 Learn more about these issues, and what you can do to help yourself sleep well.

 Learn More about Women & Sleep

 How to be Evaluated for Sleep Disorders

 Talk to your primary care physician about your symptoms.
-He may request a referral to one of our sleep specialists, or to one of our Sleep Disorder Centers.
+They may request a referral to one of our sleep specialists, or to one of our Sleep Disorder Centers.
 Once the referral is received, we’ll contact you to schedule an appointment.
-If you’ve already been scheduled for a sleep study, download this a packet for information.
+If you’ve already been scheduled for a sleep study, download the patient info packet for information.
 You may also download a sleep diary and instructions for keeping it.